subsquid/docs/docs/tutorials/create-a-simple-squid.md

   ...
 }
 ```
+Doing this may be useful for manual inspection, debugging, or for simple consultation.
 :::

-And finally, run the command to generate type-safe TypeScript wrappers around the metadata
+Finally, you may run the following command to generate type-safe TypeScript wrappers around the metadata

 ```bash
 make typegen